There are now 3 possible online modes for units:

 - Students are able to (1) write concise technical reports; (2) apply critical thinking to assignments and laboratory work; (3) use interpersonal skills when working in teams; (4) identify the role of geotechnical engineering in the civil engineering design process; (5) apply geotechnical design principles in civil engineering design; (6) identify soil properties of compressibility and strength for soil foundation design; (7) perform soil laboratory tests on soil properties for foundation design; (8) assess the pros and cons of soil laboratory testing and in situ soil field tests; and (9) work in teams.

-- Typically this unit is assessed in the following ways: (1) in-class tests; (2) final test; and (3) laboratory quizzes and test.
+- Typically this unit is assessed in the following ways: (1) laboratory quizzes; (2) laboratory reports; and (3) tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules